jan0sc/antlr4nim/README.md

 ## Credits

-The code to export a proc to JS is taken from an answer on [Stack Overflow](https://stackoverflow.com/a/62728515).
+The code to export a symbol to JS is taken from an answer on [Stack Overflow](https://stackoverflow.com/a/62728515).